ndidplatform/ndidplatform.github.io/docs/api-ndid.md

 ## POST `/ndid/update_node`

 Update node's properties on the platform.
-Currently use for updating IdP nodes' `max_ial` and `max_aal`.
+Currently use for updating IdP node's `max_ial` and `max_aal`.

 #### Body Parameters